coastal-science/coastal-science.github.io/content/applications/classification.md

 # thumbnail: images/Scatter-Plot-of-Multi-Class-Classification-Dataset.webp
 # photocredits: "test" # or leave blank
 thumbnailurl: "https://github.com/coastal-science/HALLO-models"
-description: "Models that identify the source of underwater sounds."
+description: "Models that identify the source of underwater sounds.
+Explore our diverse models designed to discern underwater sounds from marine mammals."
 ---

-## CLassifying Whale Sounds With Deep Learning
+## Classifying Whale Sounds With Deep Learning

 Our team has developed sophisticated artificial inteligence models capable of identifying the sources of underwater sounds.
 As of now, our primary offering is a binary classifier designed specifically for detecting killer whales.
 This model operates by categorizing acoustic events into one of two groups: sounds produced by killer whales and sounds not produced by killer whales.